FrederiqueRetsema/AMIS-Sig-AWS-CICD/init-infra/README.md

 ### `init-infra.sh`

 This script will use terraform-init.tf to create all relevant objects:
 - IAM: users, groups, policies, roles.
-In general, one role will be used for all users.
+One role and one policy will be used for all users.
+There are (three) different roles and policies for the accept, the decrypt and the process Lambda function.
+These are general roles, not on a per-user base.
 - KMS: one key per user.
 The prefix of this key is defined in the terraform-infra.tf file.
 When you destroyed keys from the GUI, AWS will wait for 31 days before deleting the key.
 The GUI will not permit you to delete the name of the key (and when Terraform creates a new key, then this key name must be different than the key that is already pending a destroy).
 - DynamoDB: there is one DynamoDB table for all the shops.
 The DynamoDB table might also be filled differently for Acceptance and Production (though this is not further discussed/implemented).
-- Route53: new hosted zone (domain) for internal usage.
-Is used within the shop example to be rid of the random http addresses like https://wmfmq9t91a.execute-api.eu-west-1.amazonaws.com/prod/shop.
-To be able to use better names like https://amis0.retsema.eu/shop, we need a certificate.

 After using the terraform script to create users, the CLI is used for adding easy-to-remember passwords to the users (Terraform has no way to create an initial password).
 Python is used for adding records to the DynamoDB database.
 On this moment, Terraform will create an error if you add records to a table with a secundary index.